 SCREEN: The defect percentages for VD, QD, and V/Q classes are being calculated as the number of voxels in the respective class relative to the total lung parenchyma voxels.

-Calculate the defect percentage for each slice and the compound coronal slices [1-TXT]

-SCREEN: The defect percentages for each slice and compound coronal slices are being calculated.
-TXT: OR-operation: VD = VD(RVent) OR VD(FVL-CM)

 Representative Results

 The functional lung imaging maps of a 30-year-old healthy female showed a homogeneous distribution of the parenchymal values and low defect percentages [1].
 However, a 60-year-old male COPD (C-O-P-D) patient heterogeneous distribution of the parenchymal values and high defect percentages [2].